federicadomani/AutoClicker2-Record-Play-The-Lists-Of-Mouse-Clicks/README.md

 This is a source-only mirror.
 You can download binaries from the [full mirror 1](https://sourceforge.net/projects/autoclicker-professional/) or [full mirror 2](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows).

+## Version 5.8.1.0: fixed continuous clicking after Stop pressed

-Also, for your convenience, the Windows installer for the latest version 5.8.0.3 can be downloaded here: [Setup-RPG-AutoClicker-Professional-5_8_0_3.exe](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows/-/raw/master/Installer/Setup-RPG-AutoClicker-Professional-5_8_0_3.exe?inline=false).
+Also, for your convenience, the Windows installer for the latest version 5.8.1.0 can be downloaded here: [Setup-RPG-AutoClicker-Professional-v5.8.1.0.exe](https://gitlab.com/federicadomani/rpg-autoclicker-professional-suite-for-windows/-/raw/master/Installer/Setup-RPG-AutoClicker-Professional-v5.8.1.0.exe?inline=false).

-SHA256(Setup-RPG-AutoClicker-Professional-5_8_0_3.exe)= e960f0e424b02011a14f57ab8fa4d933cdfaf9a13287aceec6d7ded9819f8c8c
+SHA256(Setup-RPG-AutoClicker-Professional-v5.8.1.0.exe)= 316096e3d83128d350bcbba62baca645e4cd0eedd0a3e593a4dcf0bff69d0d5e
 .